apify/rag-web-browser/README.md

 # 🌐 RAG Web Browser

-This Actor provides a web browsing functionality for AI and LLM applications, similar to Web browser in ChatGPT.
+This Actor provides web browsing functionality for AI and LLM applications, similar to Web browser in ChatGPT.
 It queries Google Search for a specific phrase, then crawls web pages from the top search results, cleans the HTML, and converts it to text or Markdown.
-The resulting text can be injected to prompts and retrieval augmented generation (RAG) pipelines, to provide your LLM application with up-to-date context from the web.
+The resulting text can then be injected into prompts and retrieval augmented generation (RAG) pipelines, to provide your LLM application with up-to-date context from the web.

 ## Main features